 Man fronts court after allegedly falsely representing himself as ex-ADF soldier

-- ▪The man was charged with falsely representing himself as a returned ADF soldier.
+- ▪The man is accused of falsely representing himself as an ex-ADF soldier.

 Opening excerpt (first ~120 words) tap to expand